-CISAC’s dialogues are based on two fundamental rationales that define the committee’s approach to its work.
+CISAC’s dialogues are based on two fundamental rationales that define the committee’s approach.
 First, nongovernmental channels of communication play a critical role in building and sustaining cooperative approaches to international security.
-Second, scientists can make a unique contribution to such nongovernmental activities, particularly those that engage countries where official relations are or have been adversarial, because of the special relevance as well as nonideological character of the scientific and technological facts underlying many international security questions and also because of the mutual respect scientists tend to hold for one another based on intellectual accomplishment independent of political allegiance.
+Second, scientists can make a unique contribution to such nongovernmental activities, particularly those that engage countries where official relations are or have been adversarial, because of the special relevance and non-ideological character of the scientific and technological facts underlying many international security questions.

 CISAC's dialogue in China was the first and remains one of the few sustained bilateral channels of nongovernmental communication on international and regional security issues with an important set of Chinese scientists and policy analysts.
-The chair of the counterpart group - the Chinese Scientists Group for Arms Control (CSGAC) - is Hu Side, former president of the Chinese Academy of Engineering Physics and a longtime advocate of U.S.-Chinese nongovernmental contacts.
+CISAC works with the Chinese Scientists Group on Arms Control (CSGAC) as well as the Chinese Biological Scientists Group (CBSG).
+These groups convene Chinese experts from the scientific, military, and policy establishments in China solely for engaging CISAC.
 Full bilateral meetings normally alternate between the United States and China and the groups hold smaller periodic seminars in China to permit discussion of issues in greater depth and detail.
-In 2008, CISAC and CSGAC marked their 20th year of cooperation with the completion of the English-Chinese Chinese-English Nuclear Security Glossary.
-CISAC continues to engage with the Chinese Biological Scientists Group (CBSG), formed under the Chinese People’s Association for Peace and Disarmament to discuss issues concerning biological safety and security.
+These dialogues have three distinct engagements:

 (1) nuclear doctrine, nonproliferation, arms control, verification, and delivery systems